When to Visit the

 See the Galapagos

-weather calendar for information about
+weather calendar for

 air and sea temperatures, sea conditions and rainfall.
 The

 warm wet season in the first half of the year (actually not all that

 rainy) may be best for sunbathing, snorkelling and swimming.

 Hikers or volunteers doing more strenuous activity may prefer

 the cooler dry season from June or July to December.

 islands, the wildlife is the main attraction.
 The